 Learning Objectives and Participant Engagement Strategies

-The ELI proposal reviewers will closely examine each proposed session’s learning objectives, which must clearly articulate what attendees will know or be able to do as a result of participating in the session.
-A successful proposal must also include a short description of specific ways in which the presenter(s) will engage with participants through active learning strategies that promote deeper learning.
+The ELI proposal reviewers will closely examine and rate each proposed session's learning objectives and participant engagement strategies, which must clearly articulate what attendees will know or be able to do as a result of participating in the session.
+A successful proposal must also include the specific ways in which the presenter(s) will engage with participants through active learning strategies that promote deeper learning.
 The ELI encourages these values at all its events, as well as innovative and participatory session design, the creative use of technology, and active engagement by all attendees.